Points and How to Use Them

 There are generally 3 types of points you can earn from credit cards: partner-specific points, bank-specific points, and convertible points.
 These points can be spent like money to travel or like currency exchange to convert to US dollars.

 The third and most lucrative category are convertible points.
 These points combine the best of both worlds and let you either redeem for cash back (although typically at a value of 1 cent per point or less), redeem through a bank-specific travel portal, or transfer to partner accounts.
-The values vary and are worth more depending on your travel or financial needs but generally, Chase has the best rewards program, followed closely by Amex and finally Citi.
+The values vary and are worth more or less depending on your travel or financial needs.
+Generally, Chase has the best rewards program, followed closely by Amex and finally Citi.
 Notably, Marriott Bonvoy points fall into this category and have the most transferability of any point system out there, but are not worth as much in the transfer.

 If you don’t have any specific travel plans or want to focus on getting cashback, stick to the convertible points.
 They offer the greatest flexibility and are obtainable from numerous cards per bank.
-If you have a specific vacation or travel in mind then plan your trip, figure out how many points would be needed and focus on cards that can make that trip free and in business class seats to boot!
+If you have a specific vacation or travel plan in mind, figure out how many points would be needed for airfare and hotel.
+Then focus on cards that will provide those specific point amounts and travel for free!

 Continue to Game Changer: SCRA and MLA